siemens/kas/docs/format-changelog.rst

 Added
 ~~~~~

-- ``env`` key now allows to pass custom environment variables to the bitbake
+- ``env`` key now allows one to pass custom environment variables to the
-  build process.
+  bitbake build process.

 Version 7
 ---------